openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/tls_everywhere.rst

 Remembering that optionally we can set other nameservers with this parameter.

+You'll also need to add set the DNS server for the ctlplane network to point to FreeIPA as described in :ref:`basic-deployment-cli-configure-namserver`.

 To tell the overcloud deployment to deploy the keystone endpoints (and references) using DNS names instead of IPs, we need to add the following environment to our overcloud deployment::